Jmion/SVProject/REPONSE.md

 ## Q.3.2

-We need to chnage the line where energy is indicated.
+We need to change the line where energy is indicated.
 For example:

 ```JSON
 "energy":{